TreeStats API

 Characters

-To get detailed information about a specific character, just append
+To get detailed information about a specific character, just append '.json' to the character's URL, e.g.,

-Before: http://treestats.net/{server}/{character}
+Before: https://treestats.net/{server}/{character}

-After: http://treestats.net/{server}/{character}.json
+After: https://treestats.net/{server}/{character}.json

 Example